Livioni/Livioni/README.md

 ## 𝐇𝐢 𝐭𝐡𝐞𝐫𝐞 👋

 I’m a post-graduate student at Automation School, Beijing Institute of Technology.
 Before that, I received B.Eng. degree from the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).
-My research interests include Edge Intelligence and Reinforcement Learning.
+My research interests include Cloud Computing and Reinforcement Learning.

 ## Tech Stacks